-A: In cities of the first class, the mayor shall have a vote to establish a quorum of the council at any regular meeting of the council (Act 354 of 2001, ACA §14-43-501(b)).
-In second class cities, the mayor has a vote to establish a quorum of the council, with no restriction as to special or regular meetings (ACA § 14-44-107).
-Thus, on a six-member council, if only three aldermen show up, the mayor could be the "fourth" needed to establish a quorum in accordance with the foregoing statutes.
+A: In cities of the first class, the mayor shall have a vote to establish a quorum of the council (A.C.A. §14-43-501(b), as amended by Act 235 of 2015, allowing mayors to vote to establish a quorum at special as well as regular meetings).
+In second class cities, the mayor has a vote to establish a quorum of the council, with no restriction as to special or regular meetings (A.C.A. § 14-44-107).
+Thus, on a six-member council, if only three council members show up, the mayor could be the "fourth" needed to establish a quorum in accordance with the foregoing statutes.